 Chances are that if you’re reading this article you are either a medicinal marijuana smoker, know someone who is, or have a strong opinion either way on the topic of the fairness of life insurance and its use.
 Today, we’ll take at how its use is viewed by the medical community and life insurance companies.

 A Brief History of Medical Marijuana

 For years, marijuana was illegal – getting caught growing and/or smoking it brought heavy legal consequences.
 Along the way, it was discovered that smoking marijuana was actually a good thing to alleviate pain and symptoms for certain medical issues.
 This is why it is so much easier to buy weed online if you need it to alleviate your pain.
 The reason why the drug hasn’t been legalised is because various local government bodies are promoting ‘how to quit weed‘ programs to tackle drug abuse, medically however, we’d imagine it would take while to get this into the medical market.

-Jump ahead to the year 2000 — smoking medicinal marijuana became legal and could be used to alleviate pain by people suffering from a variety of medical issues, such as PTSD, Multiple Sclerosis, Glaucoma, Alzheimer’s, Arthritis, and others.
+Jump ahead to the year 2000 — smoking medicinal marijuana became legal if bought from places that provided west wendover weed and other dispensaries, and could be used to alleviate pain by people suffering from a variety of medical issues, such as PTSD, Multiple Sclerosis, Glaucoma, Alzheimer’s, Arthritis, and others.
 There are many places that now actively sell medical marijuana such as Neoteric Nutra, you can learn more about Neoteric Nutra here.

 Society and the medical community are divided – some are strongly against it and some users say they can’t live without it.
 No one really understands scientifically why it works to help alleviate pain and more importantly, it is not known what the long term effects of smoking marijuana will have, posing a big question for life insurance underwriters.